+A multi-level, broad based appeal process is required to be in place at each institution.
 A student disagreeing with the application of transfer credit by the receiving institution shall be informed of the right to appeal the decision and the process for filing the appeal.
 Each institution shall make available to students the appeal process for that specific college or university.

 If a transfer student's appeal is denied by the institution after all appeal levels within the institution have been exhausted, the institution shall advise the student in writing of the availability and process of appeal to the state level Articulation and Transfer Appeals Review Committee.

 The Appeals Review Committee shall review and recommend to institutions the resolution of individuals cases of appeal from transfer students who have exhausted all local appeal mechanisms concerning applicability of transfer credits at receiving institutions.